connorjclark/hoten.cc/_posts/porting-zelda-classic.md

   document.addEventListener('hashchange', updateSticky);
 </script>

+> Nov 27, 2023: Much has changed since this article was published.
+I've become far more involved with ZC development; the name of the program is now ZQuest Classic; our website is [zquestclassic.com](https://zquestclassic.com/); and the web version discussed in this article is now hosted at [web.zquestclassic.com](https://web.zquestclassic.com/play/)

 <div class="captioned-image">
   <img src="/images/zc/Mitchfork.png" alt="">
   <span>Mitchfork's winning screenshot from the <a href="https://www.purezc.net/forums/index.php?showtopic=77409" target="_blank">2021 Screenshot of the Year contest</a></span>